Welcome to the Online Application Status Check

 If you would like to submit your financial documents after you receive an admissions decision, please note that your Online Application Status Check will remain as "Incomplete", even though your file will be reviewed by the Admissions Committee without your documents.

-Applications for the 2014-15 academic year are now being accepted on a rolling basis.
-As we make admissions decisions as we receive applications, applicants are encouraged to apply as soon as possible.
-We will accept applications up until May 1, 2014.
+Applications for the 2015-16 academic year are now being accepted on a rolling basis.
+As we make admissions decisions as we receive complete application files, applicants are encouraged to apply as soon as possible.
+Admissions decisions will be made between February and May.
+We will accept applications up until May 1, 2015, or as space is available.
 Admissions decisions will be sent via email and postal mail.
 No admissions decisions will be released over the phone.

 The Graduate & International Programs Admissions Committee carefully examines all parts of the application and strongly considers the applicant's academic performance, professional background (if any), English proficiency, and goals for obtaining an LL.M. degree.
 Interviews will be conducted at our discretion.
 We will contact the applicant if the Admissions Committee feels that a telephone or an in-person interview is necessary.